Queries

 • fetchSize - Set a custom result set batch size to improve performance on large queries.
 Is equivalent to blockfactor in CFML, but matches the JDBC statement option name.

-The following options are unimplemented, but most have support planned:
+The following options are unimplemented, but support is planned:

 • timezone